 - 1 cup reserved pasta water*

-Preparation1.
-Cook pasta according to package directions.
-Drain, reserving 1 cup of the pasta water.
-Place the pasta back into the cooking pot.
+- Bring a large pot of salted water to a boil.
+Add the spaghetti and cook according to the package directions.
+Drain, reserving 1 cup of the pasta cooking water.
+Return the pasta to the pot.

-4. Toss to coat well and serve immediately.
+- Toss to coat well and serve immediately (see Cook's Note).

-* The pasta will absorb some of the liquid as it sits, so if you won’t be serving it right away, add an additional 1/2 cup of warm pasta water just prior to serving.
+- Cook's Note: The pasta will absorb some of the liquid as it sits, so if not serving right away, toss with the remaining 1/2 cup warm pasta water just before serving.